 Have you tried my Loaded Cheesy Taco Fries?
 They are piled high with seasoned beef, ooey-gooey cheese, lettuce, and tomatoes.

-- Spray both the air fryer basket and the French fries with a light coating of oil.
-This helps to make them crispy.
+- Get crispy results!
+Spray both the air fryer basket and the fries with a light coating of oil before cooking.

 If you follow this recipe, you will need to preheat the air fryer for 3 minutes.
 Then, you will need to cook the fries for 10 to 15 minutes.